 Leadership across the company contributes to these efforts – including accountability by our management Executive Committee, led by our Chief Executive Officer and his direct reports, to which our Global Head of ESG and Sustainability provides regular updates.

-Further oversight is provided by the Elanco Healthy Purpose Steering Committee, a cross-functional group comprised of senior representatives from across our business, including communications, finance, human resources, internal audit, investor relations, legal and compliance, manufacturing and quality, marketing and regulatory – chaired by our Executive Vice President, General Counsel and Corporate Secretary.
+Further oversight is provided by the Elanco Healthy Purpose Steering Committee, a cross-functional group comprised of senior representatives from across our business, including: communications; finance (accounting, finance, controls, financial reporting and treasury); government affairs; health, safety & environment (HSE); human resources; internal audit; investor relations; legal and compliance; manufacturing and quality; marketing; procurement; R&D; risk management and other functions – chaired by our Executive Vice President, General Counsel and Corporate Secretary.
 This steering committee meets approximately monthly and, among other obligations, is charged with advising and helping accelerate our ESG and sustainability initiatives.
 The committee monitors our managerial approach toward leading ESG issues – such as risks and opportunities identified in our recent climate risk assessment and scenario analysis, progress toward current goals – such as our commitments to sustainable packaging and renewable electricity, and assists in the development and approval of new targets.
 The committee also oversees the disclosures that communicate our progress and works to integrate ESG and sustainability issues throughout departmental decision making.
 The group receives updates at each meeting from the Global Head of ESG and Sustainability, as well as various programmatic leads.

 Our Health, Safety and Environment (HSE) department – part of our manufacturing and quality organization and led by our Senior Director of Global HSE – has operational responsibility for the resilience of our operations, including energy and water use, as well as waste and emissions management.
 The Senior Director of Global HSE, Global Head of ESG and Sustainability, and their respective teams collaborate to drive cross-departmental ownership and implementation of various environmental initiatives and risk mitigation activities.
 The HSE department receives oversight from the global HSE Steering Committee, a cross-functional group which meets quarterly and includes representatives such as our Executive Vice President of Human Resources; our Executive Vice President of Innovation, Regulatory and Business; our Executive Vice President of Manufacturing and Quality; our Executive Vice President, General Counsel and Corporate Secretary; and our Global Head of ESG and Sustainability.
 Like the Healthy Purpose Steering Committee, the HSE Steering Committee oversees our managerial approach toward leading environmental issues and risks, monitors progress toward current goals, helps develop and approve new targets and oversees environmental disclosures.
 The committee receives updates at each meeting from the Senior Director of Global HSE.